AnAs-097/Virtual-Memory-Simulator-using-FIFO-/README.md

 issues:
-i havent implemented any error or exception handling yet this menas you have to specifically write page1 to load page 1 and it HAS to be in the virtual memory otherwise the code will break :)
+i havent implemented any error or exception handling yet this means you have to specifically write page1 to load page 1 and it HAS to be in the virtual memory otherwise the code will break :)